pmh/funkyweb/README.md

 #### Variadic arguments

+There is support for variadic arguments but it's context sensitive, in a GET context it binds to a sequence like you expect:

     ; curl http://localhost:8080/numbers/10
     ;  => first number: 10 more:
     ; curl http://localhost:8080/numbers/10/20/30
     ;  => first number: 10 more: (20 30)
+    (GET numbers [first-number & more]
+      (str "first number: " first-number " more: " more))

+However in a POST, PUT or DELETE context it will bind to a hash-map instead:

+    ; curl -d "first-number=10" -d "second-number=20" http://localhost:8080/numbers
+    ;  => first number: 10 more: {:second-number "20"}
     (GET numbers [first-number & more]
       (str "first number: " first-number " more: " more))

 #### Type hints